eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations.md

 <tbody>
 <tr>
 <td>Wholesale surveillance is defined as the tracking or observation of
-the activities of many users through their wallet’s communication or data.
+the activities of many users through their wallet's communication or data.
 Wholesale surveillance is often associated with surveillance (R14) and inference at a global scale, where information about many users is combined to deduce sensitive or personal data about users or to identify